Perspectives

 Beliefs on risk

-Organisations’ approach to risk is a critical foundation of their impact, growth and innovation, as well as a core part of their governance, controls and licence to operate.
+An organisation’s approach to risk is a critical foundation of its impact, growth and innovation, as well as a core part of its governance, controls and licence to operate.

 Organisations across sectors have an imperative to take a holistic, systematic approach to risk, that goes beyond traditional areas of financial, operational and regulatory risk.

-The foundation for effective risk management is substantive, engaged discussion at all levels of an organisation, from the board through to operating teams, with time made available from already busy diaries to explore complex, nuanced issues.
+The foundation for effective risk management is substantive, engaged discussion at all levels of an organisation — from the board to operating teams — with time set aside to explore complex, nuanced issues.

 Leadership on risk needs to form an integral element of organisations’ capabilities and culture and of what it means to be a leader in an era of volatility.